maureenoldyck/rock-paper-scissors/README.md

 ## ✨ Must Have Features
+- Have three buttons that the player can press to pick their weapon of choice (feel free to use emoji's for this)
+- Have a play button to have the computer pick one randomly
+- Announce the winner
+  * No alert box, add a message to your html
+  * Possible outcomes: draw (when both chose the same thing) or player won/lost
 - Show a play again button after a game ended
 - Nice graphics
 - Different end message styling depending on the outcome (hint: you might need to add or remove classes via JavaScript for this)